mdykman/jtl/README.md

 sales/[1..5]
 ```

-When the data on the left is an array and the contents of the dereference operator is numeric,
+When the data on the left is an array and the contents of the dereference operator is numeric, those numbers are treated as indices by which values are selected from that array.

-elements are selected from that array.
+When data on the left is an object and the contents of the dereference operator are strings, those string are interpreted as keys by which values are selected from that object.

 ### mixing json and jpath expressions
 Json object and arrays may contain embedded jpath expressions anywhere a json value might be used.